Wiechciu/international-fixed-calendar/README.md

 ### 📦 Installation

+1. Either:
+   1. Install this repository as submodule into your git project with command `git submodule add https://github.com/Wiechciu/international-fixed-calendar.git addons/international_fixed_calendar`
-1. Copy the contents of this repository into your Godot project’s `addons/international_fixed_calendar` directory
+   2. Or copy the contents of this repository into your Godot project’s `addons/international_fixed_calendar` directory
 2. In Godot, go to **Project > Project Settings > Plugins**
 3. Enable **International Fixed Calendar**